VatsalGoel3/SimpleSSL-SecureCommunication/README.md

 3. **SSLUtils.java:** A utility class that provides cryptographic functionalities such as certificate loading, encryption/decryption, nonce generation, keyed hash computation, and key derivation.

+4. **Generate_certificates.sh** To generate X509 certifcates and private key pairs for the program.

 ## Getting Started
 ### Prerequisites
 - Java Development Kit (JDK) 11 or later.